 This article demonstrates how to use the ConnectWise Automate Control Center RMM tool to install or uninstall the Barracuda Content Shield Suite for Windows on client (endpoint) machines.
 While there are many RMM (Remote Monitoring and Management) tools available, this article can guide you with the script examples here.
-To get the Barracuda Content Shield Suite for Windows, see How to Download and Install the Barracuda Content Shield Suite for Windows.
+To get the Barracuda Content Shield Suite for Windows, see How to Manage Deployment of the Barracuda Content Shield Suite for Windows.

 - Log into your Automate Control Center application.